nmuhonen/listy-for-ng/README.md

 listy-for-ng
 ============

-An angular service for doing stuff with arrays.
+An angular service for doing stuff with arrays in a chainable lazy evaluated way.

 service listy(array | listy | listyIteratorFactory) => listy
 --------